OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 How to fix
 :   Break flow logic into smaller and potentially reusable actions and/or place comments to explain portions of your flow.
 Note: explore the 'Extract to Action' feature, available in the right-click menu when you select a portion of a flow.

-### Prefix Timer actions

-Timer actions should have the prefix "Timer\_".

-Impact
-:   Identifying actions that are executed by timers using a naming convention, helps the team on what the action does without searching their references.
-Also this naming helps on not sharing these actions on other business logic.

-How to fix
-:   Prefix the name of the actions used by timer with the "Timer\_" prefix.
-E.g. If the action used by a timer is called BootstrapCustomers rename it to Timer\_BootstrapCustomers.

 ### Too much disabled code